awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 **Note**
 Advisor doesn't provide recommendations when there isn't enough data or the expected benefit of changing the encoding is small\.

+## Data type recommendations<a name="data-type-recommendation"></a>

+Amazon Redshift has a library of SQL data types for various use cases\.
+These include integer types like `INT` and types to store characters, like `VARCHAR`\.
+Redshift stores types in an optimized way to provide fast access and good query performance\.
+Also, Redshift provides functions for specific types, which you can use to format or perform calculations on query results\.

+**Analysis**

+Advisor performs analysis of your cluster's workload and database schema continually to identify columns that can benefit significantly from a data type change\.

+**Recommendation**

+ Advisor provides an `ALTER TABLE` statement that adds a new column with the suggested data type\.
+An accompanying `UPDATE` statement copies data from the existing column to the new column\.
+After you create the new column and load the data, change your queries and ingestion scripts to access the new column\.
+Then leverage features and functions specialized to the new data type, found in [SQL functions reference](c_SQL_functions.md)\.

+ Copying existing data to the new column can take time\.
+We recommend that you implement each advisor recommendation when the cluster’s workload is light\.
+Reference the list of available data types at [Data types](c_Supported_data_types.md)\.

+ Note that Advisor doesn't provide recommendations when there isn't enough data or the expected benefit of changing the data type is small\.